 With so many acres of active bogs in Yarmouth, there's no shortage of other places to look for harvesting activity around town.

-Harvesting usually begins at these bogs shortly before Columbus Day weekend and continues into November.
+I usually look for harvesting to being at these bogs around Columbus Day and continue into early November.

 Great Western Road